Lupin the Third: Reception

-The Lupin III franchise has experienced lasting popularity in Japan; the manga was listed in 38th place on Japan's Agency for Cultural Affairs' 2007 list of the top 50 manga series.
-In 2000, satellite TV channel Animax together with Brutus, a men's lifestyle magazine, and Tsutaya, Japan's largest video rental chain, conducted a poll among 200,000 fans on the top anime series, with Lupin III coming in second.
-TV Asahi conducted two polls in 2005 on the Top 100 Anime, Lupin III came in fifth in the nationwide survey conducted with multiple age-groups and in twelfth in the online poll.
-The Castle of Cagliostro was in 5th place on Agency for Cultural Affairs' list of the best anime, while the original television series was in 50th place on the same list.
-In 2001, the magazine Animage elected the original Lupin III TV series the ninth best anime production of all time.
+The Lupin III franchise has enjoyed lasting popularity in Japan; the manga was 38th place on Japan's Agency for Cultural Affairs' 2007 list of the top 50 manga series.
+In 2000, satellite TV channel Animax, together with Brutus, a men's lifestyle magazine, and Tsutaya, Japan's largest video rental chain, conducted a poll among 200,000 fans on the top anime series, with Lupin III coming in second.
+TV Asahi conducted two polls in 2005 on the Top 100 Anime, with Lupin III coming in fifth in the nationwide survey conducted with multiple age-groups and twelfth in the online poll.
+The Castle of Cagliostro was fifth place on the Agency for Cultural Affairs' list of the best anime, while the original television series was 50th place on the same list.
+In 2001, the magazine Animage listed the original Lupin III TV series as the ninth best anime production of all time.
 In 2012, 38.7% of people polled by Tokyo Polytechnic University named Lupin III as part of Cool Japan.

-In Manga: The Complete Guide, Jason Thompson referred to Monkey Punch's original manga as "a crazy, groovy 1960s world of dynamite and backstabbing, hippies and gangsters", and considered it "a fascinating homage to Mad magazine and a four star example of comics as pure comedy."
+In Manga: The Complete Guide, Jason Thompson described Monkey Punch's original manga as "a crazy, groovy 1960s world of dynamite and backstabbing, hippies and gangsters", and considered it "a fascinating homage to Mad magazine and a four star example of comics as pure comedy."
 He rated the series four out of four stars.
 Allen Divers of Anime News Network (ANN) praised the strong writing and action; however, he felt that the art was too primitive.
 Otaku USA's Daryl Surat was also put off by the art, saying he couldn't tell most characters apart and had a hard time figuring out what he was looking at.
 In The Rough Guide to Manga, Jason S. Yadao highlighted the example of how Lupin wearing a hat looks exactly like Zenigata.
-However, he considered it a successful plot device in once chapter that while it may take several attempts to understand, eventually pays off.
+However, he considered it a successful plot device that may take several attempts to understand but eventually pays off.
 He included the series in his list of 50 essential manga.
-Many of the first volumes of the English edition of the Lupin III manga released by Tokyopop made it onto ICv2's list of top 50 graphic novels, as well as later volumes from the series.
+Many of the first volumes of the English edition of the Lupin III manga released by Tokyopop made it onto ICv2's list of the top 50 graphic novels, as well as later volumes from the series.